jasonzoladz/purescript-rxjs/README.md

 npm install rxjs
 ```

 I plan to package a release soon for bower/Pursuit.
-Until then, you can include this library in you projects by adding the repo to your bower dependencies, like so:
+Until then, you can include this library in your projects by adding the repo to your bower dependencies, like so:

 ```javascript
 "dependencies": {